 When it comes to losing weight, working out is only half the battle.
 It’s often not enough to just exercise regularly — people looking to lose weight also need to be mindful about what (and when) they eat.

-There’s not a singular diet plan that works best for everybody, or every body; however, that doesn’t slow the influx of diet trends from popping up every year, each one promising to be more innovative than the last.
+There’s not a singular diet plan that works best for everybody, or ‘every body’.
+That fact doesn’t slow the influx of diet trends every year, each one promising to be more innovative than the last.
 Currently, one of the most popular diets is one that involves metabolic confusion.

 Metabolic confusion, commonly known as calorie shifting, is the practice of alternating your calorie intake between higher and lower amounts to “confuse” your metabolism.